utah-cs4470-sp25/class/spec.md

-Each expression in the list of bindings (between the square brackets) must produce an integer, and in the body of the loop (after the square brackets) those variables are bound to integers. `array` expressions yield an array, whose rank is given by the number of bindings. `sum` expressions yield an integer or a float, depending on the body expression.
+Each expression in the list of bindings (between the square brackets) must produce an integer, and in the body of the loop (after the square brackets) those variables are bound to integers. `array` expressions yield an array whose rank is given by the number of bindings. `sum` expressions yield an integer or a float, depending on the body expression.
 If the list of bindings is empty for either `array` or `sum`, the program is type-invalid.